ChartStory: Automated Partitioning, Layout, and Captioning of Charts into Comic-Style Narratives: Introduction

-In this work, we are interested in one major genre of visual data story: data comics, first defined as \emph{``multiple visualizations (juxtaposed) into comic strip layouts consisting of a sequence of panels, each appropriately annotated and decorated with both visual and textual elements, and arranged into a sequence that progressively develops the overarching story told in the comic''}~\cite[p.~2]{zhao2015data}.
-We address the challenges of identifying and presenting a narrative through \name, a tool that helps analysts automatically generate data comics from an ensemble of charts created during exploratory data analysis (\autoref{fig:overview}a). \name\ operationalizes a set of design requirements that we term \textit{Granularity}, \textit{Relatedness}, \textit{Explanation}, and \textit{Presentation} (GREP), synthesized from prior research in visual data storytelling~\cite{hullman2013deeper, lee2015more}.
-It generates data comics by identifying ``story pieces''~\cite{lee2015more} from the ensemble of charts (\autoref{fig:overview}b), organizing story pieces in a layout based on data comic design patterns~\cite{bach2018design} (\autoref{fig:overview}c), and generating natural-language captions to explain detected data facts (\autoref{fig:overview}d).
-To achieve this automatic pipeline (\autoref{fig:overview}b-d), we leverage advanced analysis of chart specifications (such as marks, channels, and transformations) to algorithmically group and organize an ensemble of charts into appropriate layouts; we also automatically extract data facts from the charts and use natural-language generation (NLG) techniques to annotate the data comics. \name\ provides a set of easy-to-learn interactions that allows users to edit, customize, and refine of the generated data comic layout and captions (\autoref{fig:overview}e). \rv{By operationalizing established principles for identifying and presenting narrative segments from charts, \name\ provides a good "first cut" of narration that the analyst can further edit and reorganize as needed.} While several aspects of \name\ are applicable to other storytelling mediums (e.g., infographics), \rv{we focus on Data Comics as they improve reader focus and engagement~\cite{wang2019comparing}.} We focus on the \textit{specific} type of data comics defined by Zhao \etal\cite{zhao2015data}.
+To achieve this automatic pipeline (\autoref{fig:overview}b-d), we leverage advanced analysis of chart specifications (such as marks, channels, and transformations) to algorithmically group and organize an ensemble of charts into appropriate layouts; we also automatically extract data facts from the charts and use natural-language generation (NLG) techniques to annotate the data comics. \name\ provides a set of easy-to-learn interactions that allows users to edit, customize, and refine of the generated data comic layout and captions (\autoref{fig:overview}e).
+By operationalizing established principles for identifying and presenting narrative segments from charts, \name\ provides a good "first cut" of narration that the analyst can further edit and reorganize as needed.
+While several aspects of \name\ are applicable to other storytelling mediums (e.g., infographics), we focus on data comics as they improve reader focus and engagement~\cite{wang2019comparing}.
+We focus on the \textit{specific} type of data comics defined by Zhao \etal\cite{zhao2015data}.